Vinca Growth and Care Guide

 The foliage of Annual Vinca is an asset in its own right.
 The leaves are oval to lance-shaped, glossy, and thick, creating a lush, healthy backdrop for the blooms.
 Their waxy surface helps the plant retain moisture and resist pests, contributing to its excellent drought tolerance.

 Each flower is about 1 to 2 inches in diameter, and although individual blooms are short-lived, new ones appear so quickly and abundantly that the plant is never without color.
 Flowers emerge from the leaf axils and are held above the foliage for maximum visibility.
 Some cultivars produce subtle fragrance, but most are grown for their visual appeal rather than scent.
-In warm climates, flowering starts in late spring and continues unabated until the first hard fro
+In warm climates, flowering starts in late spring and continues unabated until the first hard frost.

-Is Annual Vinca Truly an Annual?
+Is Vinca Truly an Annual?

 Yes—Annual Vinca is a tender plant that does not tolerate frost.
 In USDA Hardiness Zones 2 through 9, it behaves as an annual and dies at the end of the growing season.
 However, in Zones 10 and 11, it may survive as a short-lived perennial or reseed itself under favorable conditions.
 Gardeners in colder climates will need to replant each spring or take cuttings to overwinter indoors.
 Note that many Annual Vinca varieties will reseed and consequently volunteer flowering vinca will often appear mid summer.